Laguna1989/obsidian_notes/tools/FMod/Intro to FMod Studio.md

 ![[IMG-2024-06-07-065959695.png]]

 - Metadata contains information events, parameters, busses, ...
-- Sounds can be arbitrarily distributed on banks (e.g. splitted by level)
+- Sounds can be arbitrarily distributed on banks (split by game-level)

 ---